treelogic-swe/aws-mock/README.md

 ### Tips
-- To build a war file for deployment, run `gradle war`.
+- To build a war file for deployment, simply run `make` or `./gradlew war`.
 - Initially there are no mock instances in mock EC2, so you need to run one or more new instances first.
 - Your client doesn't need to provide valid credentials since aws-mock skips the `secretKey`/`accessKey` check.
 - There are a few options in `src/main/resources/aws-mock.properties` to tune.
-- For Eclipse users, `gradle clean Eclipse eclipse` will initialize the ready-to-import eclipse wtp project facets.
+- For Eclipse users, `make eclipse-init` or `./gradlew clean Eclipse eclipse` will initialize the ready-to-import eclipse wtp project facets.

 ### Your Contribution, in Any JVM-Targeting Language